s7techlab/cckit/testing/README.md

 ## Conclusion

 Chaincode `MockStub` is really useful as it allows a developer to test his chaincode without starting the network every time.
-This reduces development time as he can use a test driven development (TDD) approach where he doesn’t need to start the network (this takes +- 40-80 seconds depending on the specs of the computer).
+This reduces development time as he can use a test driven development (TDD) approach where he doesn't need to start the network (this takes +- 40-80 seconds depending on the specs of the computer).